Bengie23/Pretendo.Website/README.md

 >
 > This is the  [repository](https://github.com/Bengie23/Pretendo.Launcher) for the Pretendo Launcher, developed with **powershell** and **batch** (only for development purposes)

-> [!WARNING]
-> I call Pretendo App to what you get when you run frontend and backend together, mostly because in the future, I plan to release *backend only* and *frontend only* functionalities.
+> **Note:** I call Pretendo App to what you get when you run frontend and backend together, mostly because in the future, I plan to release *backend only* and *frontend only* functionalities.

 *© Project started in Oct - 2024*